 Learn More About the Area Aging Plan

 We learned a great deal from the Envisioning Our Senior Centers community conversations in 2019.
 Read the full report and learn more about this process.

 RFP Information and Forms

-The Milwaukee County Department on Aging seeks requests for proposals from businesses and community agencies to provide services for older adults.
-In July/August of each year, we make available a list of the services for which the Department on Aging wishes to seek proposals.
+The Milwaukee County DHHS Aging & Disabilities Services seeks requests for proposals from businesses and community agencies to provide services for older adults.
+In July/August of each year, we make available a list of the services for which Aging & Disabilities Services wishes to seek proposals.
 Our staff reviews proposals with the Service Delivery Committee of the Commission on Aging.